ryrob30/mobile-services.en/help/android/configuration/methods.md

     ```

 * `setSmallIconResourceId(int resourceId)`

-  * (**Version 4.2 or later**</b>**) Sets the small icon that will be used for notifications that were created by the SDK.
+  * (**Version 4.2 or later**) Sets the small icon that will be used for notifications that were created by the SDK.
 This icon will appear in the status bar and will be the secondary image that is displayed when the user sees the complete notification in the notification center.
   * Here is the syntax for this method:

     ```java
     public static void setSmallIconResourceId(final int resourceId);
     ```

   * Here is the code sample for this method:

     ```java
     Config.setSmallIconResourceId(R.drawable.appIcon);
     ```

-* setLargeIconResourceId(int resourceId)
+* `setLargeIconResourceId(int resourceId)`

   * (**Version 4.2 or later**) Sets the large icon that will be used for notifications that were created by the SDK.
 This icon will be the primary image that is displayed when the user sees the complete notification in the notification center.
   * Here is the syntax for this method:

     ```java
     public static void setLargeIconResourceId(final int  resourceId);
     ```

   * Here is the code sample for this method:

     ```Java
     Config.setLargeIconResourceId(R.drawable.appIcon);
     ```

 * `overrideConfigStream(InputStream configInput)`

   * (**Version 4.2 or later**) Allows you to load a different ADBMobile JSON config file when the application starts.
 The different configuration is used until the application is closed.
   * Here is the syntax for this method:

-    ````java
+    ```java
     public static void overrideConfigStream(final InputStream configInput);
     ```

   * Here is the code sample for this method:

     ```java